 Meter the scene with your in-camera meter, and use the suggested shutter speed with your lens set at f5.6.
-Before you take that first frame, hand your subject an index card with your camera settings written on the card, example: 1/125th @ f5.6 (note: your lighting, and therefore your exposure, may be different).
+Before you take that first frame, hand your subject an index card with your camera settings written on the card, example: 1/125th @ f5.6.
 Also, for this first frame, have the person hold up one finger to designate this as your starting point.